 Creating a wide network of close personal business connections is considerably important for the French.
 They are interested in long-term partnerships that are maintained through regular face-to-face visits.
 Mutual trust and respect are seen as necessary in order to establish a strong relationship.
 Trust is earned through proper behaviour and demonstration of courtesy and formality.
 However, French people tend to maintain a clear distinction between their business lives and personal lives.
 Thus, avoid attempting to be overly friendly as your French counterpart may interpret this as an attempt to develop a friendship.

 Communication and Language

 One of the most important characteristics of French business culture is the emphasis on courtesy and formality, particularly through communication.
 The French are often impressed by those who exhibit good debating skills.
 For them, this demonstrates that the debater has an intellectual grasp of the situation and possible ramifications.
-The French may seem direct, especially when asking probing questions.
+The French may seem, especially when asking probing questions.
 Discussions may be heated and intense at times.
-Along with direct verbal communication, try to maintain direct eye contact while speaking.
+Along with verbal communication, try to maintain eye contact while speaking.
 This will help you gain respect among your French counterparts.

 Many French speak and understand English but generally prefer not to communicate with it.
 Out of courtesy, check ahead of time if the executives speak English.
 This way, you will be able to arrange for an interpreter, although it is often not necessary.
 If you do not speak French, attempt to learn a few key phrases and offer an apology for not knowing their language.
 This will aid in developing a relationship as it demonstrates respect towards your French counterparts.